Hardvan/DirecTracer/README.md

 ## Features

+- `save_directory_structure()` function:

   - Generates a directory structure in text and Markdown formats.
   - Supports ignoring specific directories and file extensions.
   - Outputs clickable links in the Markdown file for easy navigation.
   - Text & loading animations while generating the directory structure.

+- `generate_markdown_table()` function:

+  - Generates a Markdown table from the given directory structure.
+  - Includes columns of Serial Number and clickable links to the files through the file names.

 ## Demonstration Video